joshhunt/joshhunt-blog/content/posts/typescripts-user-defined-type-guards-are-not-safe.md

     return input;
   }

-  return null;
+  // If you're feeling extra spicy, drop the `null` and just throw an exception instead! return null;
 }
 ```

-Or, if you're feeling extra spicy, drop the `null` and just throw an exception instead!

 Because we've specifically annotated the return value, the type system will do the work to ensure that we are correctly returning a value of that type.